 “I’m focusing on moving to a new role in my new role.”
 My long-range goal should be a subject matter in my case.
 I want to find someone else’s answers to the problem.
 Difficult problems.
-For example, in my recent internship, I have been involved in internal cooperation for project managers.
-The site was managed, the site has not been updated for more than a year, so I Padetaguli have taken the responsibility to create and include the elements.
+For example, in my recent internship, I have been involved in internal cooperation with project managers.
+The site was managed, but the site has not been updated for more than a year, so I Padetaguli have taken the responsibility to create and include the elements.
 That will benefit everyone.
-This is my work area won a departmental award, a copy of what you want to see? “
+This is my work area that won a departmental award, a copy of what you want to see? “

 An example of how you would not answer this question

 “My long-term goal is to keep your job, in fact, this is my middle-term goal.
 My long-term goal should be CEO, so I want to keep myself on the path and I am still trying to correct it until I finally achieve that goal.
-I am very ambitious, I think the real question is that you have to supply me on the road to the corner office Whether the arena? “
+I am very ambitious, I think the real question is that you have to supply me on the road to the corner office Whether the arena. “

 Sample “What are your long-range career goals?”
 Interview answers

 In the near future, my goal is to secure a staff management position within an organization so that I can apply my human resources training and further improve my management skills.
-A few years later I plan to be promoted to an executive position – overseeing a department – then eventually to take over as a chief operations officer.
+A few years later I plan to be promoted to an executive position – overseeing a department – then eventually take over as a chief operations officer.
 With my entrepreneurial consciousness and management experience, I want to achieve my goals in the next 12 to 15 years.